fentanyl transdermal patches

 destroy some medicines.

-The contents of APO-Fentanyl patches may be retrieved and abused by addicts.
+The contents of APO-Fentanyl patches may be retrieved and abused or misused illegally.

 Fold used patches so that the adhesive side of the patch sticks to itself, wrap and